adammorley/avlTree/README.md

 # avlTree

-an avl tree implementation for integers in golang
+an avl tree implementation using interfaces in golang, which supports any type which is comparable